fedsalluzz/Finance_v1/README.md

 > This section contains data retrieved from the financial documents published by the companies (Income statement, Cash Flow, Balance sheet)

 ### Basic terms
-- Revenue = Ammount of money the company make.
+- **Revenue** = Ammount of money the company make.
-- Net Income = Earnings = Net Profits = Revenue−COGS−Operating and other expenses−Interests−Taxes
+- **Net Income** = Earnings = Net Profits = Revenue−COGS−Operating and other expenses−Interests−Taxes
+- **Operating Income** = Operative profit = Revenue - Operating expenses .
+Operative expenses are the day-to-day expenses to run the business and excludes items such as investments in other firms (non-operating income), taxes, and interest expenses.
+Also, nonrecurring items such as cash paid for a lawsuit settlement are not included.
-- COGS = The cost of goods sold
+- **COGS** = The cost of goods sold
-- EBIT = Earnings before income tax
+- **EBIT** = Earnings before income tax
-- EBITDA = Earnings before income tax, depreciation and ammortization.
+- **EBITDA** = Earnings before income tax, depreciation and ammortization.

 ### From the Income statement:
 - **Earnings x share (EPS)**: =((Net Income - preferred dividends) /shares outstanding).
 It is used as an indicator for company profitability.
 Higher number means company is more profitable.
 EPS diluted is often used, considering as the shares outstanging number the one calculated over the assumpion that all option,warranty etc. were converted immediatelly in stocks.